sky102/Minecraft-DeepLearning/README.md

 2) Run minecraft client

-3) Run the project code
+3) Run the project code in src directory

 On Windows:
-python st3.py
+python runAgent.py

 On Macs:
-python3 st3.py
+python3 runAgent.py